dlmanning/gulp-sass/README.md

 npm install sass gulp-sass --save-dev
 ```

-## Basic usage: render your Sass
+## Usage

+**Note:** These examples assume you're using Gulp 4.
+For examples that work with Gulp 3, [check the docs for an earlier version of `gulp-sass`](https://github.com/dlmanning/gulp-sass/tree/v4.1.1).

-You need to import `gulp-sass` into your gulpfile and pass it the compiler of your choice.
-From there, you can call `sass()` inside `gulp.pipe()` to asynchronously render your Sass into CSS.
-To render your CSS synchronously, you can call `sass.sync()`.
+`gulp-sass` runs inside of Gulp tasks.
+No matter what else you do with `gulp-sass`, you must first import it into your gulpfile, making sure to pass it the compiler of your choice.
+From there, create a Gulp task that calls either `sass()` (to asynchronously render your CSS), or `sass.sync()` (to render it synchronously).
+Then, export your task with the `export` keyword.
+We'll show some examples of how to do that.

 **⚠️ Note:** With Dart Sass, **synchronous rendering is twice as fast as asynchronous rendering**.
 The Sass team is exploring ways to improve asynchronous rendering with Dart Sass, but for now you will get the best performance from `sass.sync()`

+### Basic tasks: render your Sass

-Rendering your Sass in a Gulp task looks something like this:
+Rendering your Sass with a Gulp task looks something like this:

 ```javascript
 'use strict';